RedHat-EMEA-SSA-Team/hetzner-ocp4/docs/hetzner_rhel9.md

 Hit the Done button.
 Confirm that `New mount points will use the following partitioning scheme` says LVM and then select the `Click here to create them automatically` text.
 ![RHEL 9 disk layout 1](../images/rhel9_disk-layout-2.png)

-Once created, change the volume group for `root` and `swap` logical volume to `vg0`
+Once created, change the volume group for `root` and `swap` logical volume to `vg0`.
+Select `Volume Group` Drop down, if vg0 does not exist `Create new volume group`.
 ![RHEL 9 disk layout 2](../images/rhel9_disk-layout-3.png)

 When finished, it will look like this.
 ![RHEL 9 disk layout 3](../images/rhel9_disk-layout-4.png)

+Press Done.
+Accept changes.
+Begin Installation.
 Wait until the installation is finished and press reboot.

 ### Configure the system to match Hetzner requirements